Peridax/simple-identicons/README.md

 # simple-identicons
-Simple 5x5 identicons which are randomly generated made in JavaScript
+Simple 5x5 (By default, can be adjusted in pixel.js by changing this.graph) pixel sprites which are randomly generated, made in JavaScript with P5.js.